lowRISC/opentitan/doc/project/checklist.md

 ### DV_PLAN_COMPLETED

 A fully completed dv_plan written in Hjson, indicating the list of planned tests with descriptions indicating the goal of the test and optionally details on stimulus and the checking procedure.
+A fully completed functional coverage plan written in Hjson, indicating the list of functional coverage points and coverage crosses with a description of what feature is covered by this coverpoint.

 ### TB_TOP_CREATED